robertmartin8/ReasonableDeviations/_notes/oop.md

 Java's alternative is **interfaces**, which are like special classes which:

 - only support type inheritance
-- have no state
+- only offer `public static final` state.
 - only have abstract methods (public by default) which must be overridden
 - (actually may have **default methods** which provide a default implementation)

 They are represented on UML with a `<<interface>>` label, and are generally named as adjectives.
+Interfaces can extend other interfaces.

 <center>
 <img src="{{ site.imageurl }}note_img/interfaces.png" style="width:50%;"/>